richardhapb/lspdock/README.md

    - LSProxy acts as a middle layer between the IDE and the LSP server.
    - LSProxy dynamically redirects paths, ensuring seamless communication between the IDE and the LSP server inside Docker.

-> [!WARNING]
-> LSProxy is currently in the development process and is in Alpha state.
-Some features are not available yet.
-I appreciate any issues you encounter; please report them, so I can fix them and make this app more reliable.

 ---

 ## Features

+- **Docker Integration**: Supports running LSP servers inside Docker containers.
 - **Dynamic Path Redirection**: Automatically adjusts paths between host and container environments.
-- **Docker Integration**: Supports running LSP servers inside Docker containers.
+- **Match container environment**: If a method like `textDocument/definition` points to a third-party library inside a container, that file will be cloned into the local environment, allowing the IDE to navigate to it.
 - **Configurable Variables**: Customize paths and behavior using environment variables and configuration files.
 - **Logging**: Detailed logs for debugging and monitoring.

 ---

-## Getting started
+## Installation

 Download the release for your system, or build it from source.